 I don’t remember what I told my students.
 We were all shocked and horrified, but that kind of massacre seemed so unlikely and uncommon that the dominant emotion wasn’t fear, but sadness.

 We had no idea there would be so many more to come.
 We didn’t foresee regular lockdown drills or six-year-olds being mowed down by gunfire at school.

-On Wednesday, I watched as families and educators who’ve been affected by school gun violence shared a “listening session” with President Trump.
+I watched on the news as families and educators who’ve been affected by school gun violence shared a “listening session” with President Trump.
 I heard their heart-wrenching stories.
 I listened when the president asked for people’s ideas for solutions.
 And I found myself staring dumbfounded at my screen once again as a couple of people—including our president—made the straight-faced suggestion that teachers be armed, concealed-carry style.

 This is not the first time I’ve seen that suggestion made.
 It’s just the first time I’ve seen the person with the most power to effect policy make it.

 People, please.
 A classroom full of children is no place for a loaded gun.
 Ever.
 Ever.
 Ever.

 Teachers are not soldiers or police officers or SWAT sharpshooters, and we shouldn’t expect them to be.
 Even if some teachers want to carry the responsibility of being armed, there are multiple reasons why that is a bad, bad, bad idea.